mdheuser/libft/README.md

 My project successfully passed evaluation by three human evaluators, in addition to Moulinette (School 42's automated evaluator), achieving the maximum score of 125 points, including the bonus section.

 ## PART 1
 Many of the functions of the projects are re-implementations of existing functions found in existing c libraries.

-Namely:
-• isalpha
-• isdigit
-• isalnum
-• isascii
-• isprint
-• strlen
-• memset
-• bzero
-• memcpy
-• memmove
-• strlcpy
-• strlcat
-• toupper
-• tolower
-• strchr
-• strrchr
-• strncmp
-• memchr
-• memcmp
-• strnstr
-• atoi
-• calloc
-• strdup
+### • isalpha
+Checks if a character is an alphabetic character (a-z or A-Z).

+### • isdigit
+Checks if a character is a decimal digit (0-9).

+### • isalnum
+Checks if a character is alphanumeric (a-z, A-Z, or 0-9).

+### • isascii
+Checks if a character is a 7-bit ASCII character (0-127).

+### • isprint
+Checks if a character is a printable character (including space).

+### • strlen
+Calculates the length of a string (number of characters before the null terminator).

+### • memset
+Sets a block of memory to a specified value.

+### • bzero
+Clears a block of memory to zero.

+### • memcpy
+Copies a block of memory from one location to another.

+### • memmove
+Copies a block of memory, handling overlapping memory regions correctly.

+### • strlcpy
+Safely copies a C-string into a fixed-sized buffer, avoiding buffer overflow.

+### • strlcat
+Safely concatenates a C-string onto the end of another, avoiding buffer overflow.

+### • toupper
+Converts a character to its uppercase equivalent.

+### • tolower
+Converts a character to its lowercase equivalent.

+### • strchr
+Locates the first occurrence of a character in a string.

+### • strrchr
+Locates the last occurrence of a character in a string.

+### • strncmp
+Compares the first n characters of two strings.

+### • memchr
+Locates the first occurrence of a character in a block of memory.

+### • memcmp
+Compares two blocks of memory.

+### • strnstr
+Locates a substring within a string, with a specified maximum length.

+### • atoi
+Converts a string to an integer.

+### • calloc
+Allocates memory for an array of elements and initializes them to zero.

+### • strdup
+Duplicates a string by dynamically allocating memory and copying the string into it.

 ## PART 2